- Townhill Park House and Gardens

 Come and see our daffodils

-May sees the trees in blossom and bluebells in our arboretum The School’s Jazz band will also be playing
+May sees the trees in blossom and bluebells in our arboretum The School’s Soul band will also be playing

-Enjoy the music of Meridian Winds who will play for us
+Enjoy the music of Meridian Winds and a demonstration of Regency Dancing

 The house will be open for guided tours as this is Heritage Day